Skip to main content

 Mindfulness compares favorably to other stress interventions.
 Compared to relaxation techniques alone, mindfulness produces broader effects on attention, mood, and emotional regulation.
 Compared to cognitive behavioral therapy (CBT), it has similar effects on anxiety and depression but works through different mechanisms.
 Compared to medication, it is slower to act but has fewer side effects and longer-lasting benefits when practice continues.

-Mindfulness has a real role in cardiovascular disease.
-The American Heart Association issued a 2017 statement that "meditation may be considered as an adjunct" for cardiovascular risk reduction, citing modest but real effects on blood pressure, smoking cessation, and stress.
+Mindfulness has a role in cardiovascular disease.
+The American Heart Association issued a 2017 statement that "meditation may be considered as an adjunct" for cardiovascular risk reduction, citing modest but measurable effects on blood pressure, smoking cessation, and stress.
 The mechanism includes lower cortisol, reduced sympathetic activation, lower inflammation, and improved adherence to other lifestyle changes.
 It is not a substitute for medication when needed, but it is a useful piece of the plan.

-A multi-day retreat (typically 5 to 10 days) can be transformative for the right person at the right time.
+A multi-day retreat (typically 5 to 10 days) can be powerful for the right person at the right time.
 The benefits include deeper insights, stronger neural changes, and a reset of long-standing stress patterns.
 The risks include surfacing of difficult emotions or memories without immediate support.
 Most people benefit from establishing a consistent daily practice for at least 6 months before considering a long silent retreat.
 Start with weekend retreats first.

 Related Intelligence